hellotham/hellotham-website/src/pages/blog/2020-06-11-hello-tham-website-is-now-a-serverless-static-web-app.md

 * No need for dev or staging sites, local development is easy
 * All the above without buying or installing multiple WordPress themes or plugins

+How long did it take to rewrite the new website?
+Surprisingly, it took less than a week from idea to deployment.
+One day was spent learning Gatsby and NetlifyCMS (mainly following the tutorial and watching a few videos from Gatsby).
+Then 2-3 days on the user interface and templates (based on the NetlifyCMS starter pack for Gatsby).
+The actual migration of the content took another 2 days (mainly copying and pasting from the old Wordpress site into NetlifyCMS), followed by one day to clean up and deploy to Netlify.

 Finally, we are so proud of our new website we have decided to open-source it!
-The entire source code of the website is available on [GitHub](https://github.com/ChristineTham/hellotham-website), free free to take our website as an inspiration and build your own corporate website using our content as a starting point!
-Or [contact us](/contactus) if you want us to help you transition your website to the same technology stack.
+The entire source code of the website is available on [GitHub](https://github.com/ChristineTham/hellotham-website), feel free to take our website as an inspiration and build your own corporate website using our content as a starting point!
+Or [contact us](/contactus) if you want us to help you transition your website to a similar technology stack (we can advise you on other options).